aaronbloomfield/ccc/hws/ethprivate/index.md

 eth.sendTransaction({from:eth.coinbase, to:'0xffffffffffffffffffffffffffffffffffffffff', value:web3.toWei(1,"ether"), gas:21000});
 ```

 You have to replace the 'to' field with the address found on the Collab landing page.
 Note that we replaced your account address with `eth.coinbase`.
 This will print out a hex string -- save it!
 That's the hash of the transaction, and we'll need it shortly.
 It will be something long like: 0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcd.
+This goes into the `send_txn_hash` filed in ethprivate.py.

 **NOTE:** Be sure you cut-and-paste the destination account properly!
 It's easy to mis-type the account, and send the ether to the wrong place where it can never be accessed again.